bupt-wenxiaole/DRONE/README.md

 # GRAPE
-A Go implementation of GPAPE Grape Computations
+A Go implementation of GPAPE Graph Computations